cpjobling/eg-247-textbook/fourier_series/1/trig_fseries.md

 ## Colophon

-An annotatable worksheet for this presentation is available as [**Worksheet 9**](https://cpjobling.github.io/eg-247-textbook/fourier_series/1/worksheet9.html).
+An annotatable worksheet for this presentation is available as [**Worksheet 2**](https://cpjobling.github.io/eg-247-textbook/fourier_series/1/worksheet2.html).

 * The source code for this page is [fourier_series/1/trig_fseries.md](https://github.com/cpjobling/eg-247-textbook/blob/master/fourier_series/1/trig_fseries.md).

 * You can view the notes for this presentation as a webpage ([HTML](https://cpjobling.github.io/eg-247-textbook/fourier_series/1/trig_fseries.html)).

 * This page is downloadable as a [PDF](https://cpjobling.github.io/eg-247-textbook/fourier_series/1/trig_fseries.pdf) file.

-+++ {"slideshow": {"slide_type": "notes"}}

-## Revision?

-I believe that this subject has been covered in EG-150 Signals and Systems and so we present the notes as background for the Fourier transform.

 +++ {"slideshow": {"slide_type": "slide"}}